-• Final draft2 of the proposed conservation easement, or other similar protection agreementAppraisal standards from funding sources other than LMF, when applicable.
+- Final draft2 of the proposed working waterfront covenant. - Appraisal standards from funding sources other than LMF, when applicable.

-When possible, the appraisal should include sale of similar properties that are subject to easement provisions similar to those proposed for the subject property.
+When possible, the appraisal should include sale of similar properties that are subject to working waterfront covenant provisions similar to those proposed for the subject property.
 In addition to, and in the absence of such comparable sales, the "before and after" method is accepted, with appropriate adjustments.